The Disingenuous 2nd Amendment ‘Debate’

 The right of the people to keep and bear arms shall not be infringed; a well armed, and well regulated militia being the best security of a free country: but no person religiously scrupulous of bearing arms shall be compelled to render military service in person.

 Here, the amendment draft supports the prohibition on infringement related to militia arms by asserting that a well-regulated militia best ensures a free state as the basis for the prohibition, but the sentence construction remains at least somewhat ambiguous if read under current grammatical and lexical comprehension.
 Keep in mind that at that time “to bear arms” was widely understood to engage in military service.
-Importantly, the text then bans compelling those with religious objections to serve in such military bodies, which helps the reader comprehend the importance of military service to the overall purpose.
-The edited version that followed makes it a little clearer:

 A well regulated militia, composed of the body of the people, being the best security of a free state, the right of the people to keep and bear arms, shall not be infringed; but no one scrupulous of bearing arms, shall be compelled to render military service in person.